 Dogb.
-A good old Man, Sir, he will be talking as they say, when the Age is in, the Wit is out, God help us, it is a World to see: Well said i faith, Neighbour Verges, well, God's a good Man, and two Men rides an Horse, one must ride behind, an honest Soul i faith Sir, by my Troth he is, as ever broke Bread, but God is to be worshipt, all Men are not alike, also good Neighbour.
+A good old Man, Sir, he will be talking as they fay, when the Age is in, the Wit is out, God help us, it is a World to fee: Well faid i'faith, Neighbour Verges, well, God's a good Man, and two Men rides an Horse, one must ride behind, an honest Soul i'faith Sir, by my Troth he is, as ever broke Bread, but God is to be worshipt, all Men are not alike, alas good Neighbour.